KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 # Twitter-Data-Analysis-Using-Flume-Hive
-Store live streaming Tweeter data in HDFS using Apache flume and load this data in Hive for analysis.
+Store live streaming Tweeter data in HDFS using Apache flume, further load this data in Hive for analysis.
 Example use Cloudera Hadoop Distribution CHD3.

 ## Target System:
 	1. Ubuntu v10.10